drbitboy/pubg_haiku/README.md

     finally and last
     is shooting other players
     but it's the most fun.

+    Wrecking the noobie
+    All over Erangel map
+    Now I'm wrecked, PubG

-not getting tagged//is the most important thing//not taggining others
+not getting tagged//is the most important thing//not tagging others

 finding others next,//which supports most important,//not tagging others